MicrosoftDocs/VBA-Docs/api/Visio.AccelTables.AddAtID.md

 ## Remarks

- **Note**  Starting with Visio, the Microsoft Office Fluent user interface (UI) replaces the previous system of layered menus, toolbars, and task panes.
-VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 The ID corresponds to a window or context menu.
 If the collection already contains an object at the specified ID, the  **AddAtID** method returns an error.